Employer Value Proposition (EVP): What and why?

 • Diversity and inclusion initiatives contribute positively to an EVP by creating an inclusive and supportive work environment.

-Are there specific KPIs to measure the effectiveness of the EVP?
+Are there specific KPIs to measure the effectiveness of EVP?

-• EVP key performance indicators, such as employee satisfaction, turnover and successful recruitment, help measure the impact of an EVP.
+• Key EVP indicators, such as employee satisfaction, turnover, and successful recruitments, help measure the impact of an EVP.

-Get in touch with us on 24 10 35 00 or send an email to hello@mission.no for a no-obligation chat about how we can help you strengthen your brand as an employer.
+Contact us at 24 10 35 00 or send an email to hello@mission.no for a no-obligation chat about how we can help you strengthen your brand as an employer.

 Previous